MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/Label.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 name|The label's new name.
 The name is case sensitive and must be unique within the account.
 The maximum size is 80 characters.
+The method trims leading and trailing whitespace from the name.
 To get a list of label names already used in this account, see [AdsApp.labels](AdsApp.md#labels).

 ### Returns
 |Type|Description|